 - How to use common cloud services such as Compute Engine, App Engine, and storage

-Once you’ve completed the fundamentals course, you can move on to more specialized courses of Google Cloud Platform skills depending on your needs.
+Once you’ve completed the fundamentals course, you can move on to more specialized courses in Google Cloud Platform skills depending on your needs.

 Once you’ve become familiar with the platform and completed some training courses, you may want to consider getting certified in Google Cloud Platform skills.
 The Google Cloud Certification program offers three levels of certification: Associate, Professional, and Architect.
 Each level requires different skills and knowledge, so be sure to read the requirements carefully before applying.